martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ![Dialog Statements](DialogStatements.png)

-To create a dialog statement, you need to select a state (or "__ALL") from the dropdown menu and click the &#xf055; button.
+To create a dialog statement, you need to select a state (or "__ALL") from the dropdown menu and click on the &#xf055; button.

 ### Options